 A recent software attack, WannaCry was a worldwide cyberattack that targeted co putters running Microsoft Windows operating systems.
 The attack encrypted files on PC’s hard drives which made them inaccessible to users.
 The attackers demanded a ransom bitcoin amount to decrypt the files on your system.

 The attack was brought under control on May 14th, 2017 when network engineer Diaries Huss share a ‘kill switch’ names malware that eventually stopped the spread of this virus.
 However, later the developer of WannaCry updated his ransomware to remain unaffected by the malware.

 9. Bitcoin Node Crash – April 2017

 On 23rd April 2017, the world’s largest digital currency, bitcoin, came down crashing due to what appeared to be a memory leak.
 The software bug leads to, in effect, duplication of work, with wrong actors exploiting bugs for political points.
 While most of the bitcoin owners welcome an increase in the block sizes, the fact cannot be ignored that bitcoin seems very vulnerable to software bugs and attacks which needs improvements for sure.

 In the end, it was all just codes, hence bugs will be found and fixed.
 This won’t be an issue until the bugs are relatively harmless.

-A software bug which occurred due to a simple punch card is considered as one of the most expensive failures in the history.
+A software bug that occurred due to a simple punch card is considered one of the most expensive failures in history.
 In 1962, the software bug; let to the destruction of Mariner 1 spacecraft even before it could complete its mission on Venus.